lebriton/ihatetobudget/README.md

 #### 2. Sheet

 Add dated and categorized expenses.
-They are automatically grouped by month (i.e. sheet)
+They are automatically grouped by month (i.e. sheet).

 ![Sheet](./screenshots/sheet.png)